 Munn introduced himself at the UK's annual Open Source and Open Standards conference in April with a picture of the iconic City Hall as a backdrop.

-open is the preferred mode for those building London's computing infrastructure.
+He told how open is the preferred mode for those building London's computing infrastructure.

 I've been an IT manager for a long time and most of my life has been based in Portakabins and dingy old town halls, he told the audience.